 'Welcome' signs are iconic.
 Some are simple, yet exude an idea or two about a place.
-Whenever I see them on my travels, exhaustion turns into relief.
-Having a sense of the right direction, I feel safe and secure.
-Not only do these 'welcome' signs provide me with the comfort of knowing where I am, … Continue reading Every Snapshot has a Story: The ‘Welcome’ Sign
+Whenever I see them on my long travels, exhaustion turns into relief.
+I feel safe and secure.
+Not only do these 'welcome' signs provide me with the comfort of knowing where I am but also the confidence that I … Continue reading Every Snapshot has a Story: The ‘Welcome’ Sign

 My cousins and I were reunited after a few years of being apart and we went back to our beloved hometown of Balakbak, Kapangan, Benguet.
 One morning, as we wondered what to eat for breakfast, one of the girls suggested, with a tinge of longing in her voice, "Why don't we have kamote?
 We used to … Continue reading Healthy Eating in Kapangan: The ‘Lukto’ (sweet potato)